 In determining the number of contacts, in some cases it is unclear exactly how many contacts occurred.
 For example, the Papadopoulos indictment says at one point that he had "several email and Skype exchanges."
-In these situations, we have used the conservative estimate of two contacts.
+In these situations, the authors used the conservative estimate of two contacts.

 In addition, some contacts were omitted due to the number of intermediaries between Trump officials and Russian officials; for example, a May 2016 attempt by Russian central banker Alexander Torshin to propose a meeting between Putin and Trump.
 The request was reportedly passed from Torshin to an individual who worked for a veterans' support organization.
 This individual passed it to his friend, Rick Clay, who was described as "an advocate for Christian causes."
 Clay emailed the request to Rick Dearborn, a Trump campaign aide.

-It should also be noted that while we have not included Rob Goldstone as a Russialinked operative at this time, he facilitated numerous contacts between Aras and Emin Agalarov and the Trump team.
+It should also be noted that while the authors have not included Rob Goldstone as a Russia-linked operative at this time, he facilitated numerous contacts between Emin Agalarov and his father, Aras, and the Trump team.
 Trump's relationship with the Agalarovs began when they hosted his Miss Universe pageant in Moscow in 2013.
 They kept in touch over the years, and communicated often during the election and transition period.
 Reportedly, "at key campaign milestones, the Agalarovs sent notes wishing good luck, conveying congratulations, and offering gifts to Donald Trump."
 Rob Goldstone, Emin Agalarov's publicist, facilitated these communications, which also often went through Rhona Graff, Trump's personal assistant.
 Trump reportedly replied to these messages "with hand-written notes."
-The Agalarovs extended an invitation to Trump to visit Moscow at least once, in July 2015, when Goldstone relayed an invitation to Agalarov's 60th birthday which included a mention of "a meeting with President Putin which Emin would set up."
-During the election, after Trump's success on Super Tuesday, Agalarov offered "his support and that of many of his important Russian friends and colleagues - especially with reference to U.S./Russian relations."
+The Agalarovs extended an invitation to Trump to visit Moscow at least once, in July 2015, when Goldstone relayed an invitation to Agalarov's 60th birthday, which included a mention of "a meeting with President Putin which Emin would set up."
+During the election, after Trump's success on the 2016 Super Tuesday election, Agalarov offered "his support and that of many of his important Russian friends and colleagues - especially with reference to U.S./Russian relations."
 Goldstone also communicated directly with Donald Trump Jr. in order to arrange the June 9, 2016 Trump Tower meeting.
 The two emailed back and forth, totaling at least fifteen separate emails.
-At one point, Goldstone informed Trump Jr. that Aras Agalarov had met with the Russian Prosecutor General, Yuri Chaika, who had "offered to provide the Trump campaign with some official documents and information that would incriminate Hillary and her dealings with Russia and would be very useful to [Trump Jr.'s] father [... this] is part of Russia and its government's support for Mr. Trump."
+At one point, Goldstone informed Trump Jr. that Aras Agalarov had met with Russian Prosecutor General Yuri Chaika, who had "offered to provide the Trump campaign with some official documents and information that would incriminate Hillary and her dealings with Russia and would be very useful to [Trump Jr.'s] father [... this] is part of Russia and its government's support for Mr. Trump."
 Trump Jr. replied, "if it's what you say I love it especially later in the summer."

-In this document, we consider Wikileaks to be a Russia-linked operative.
-We base this determination, in part, on the words of Trump's own CIA Director Mike Pompeo who called WikiLeaks a "non-state hostile intelligence service often abetted by state actors like Russia."
-Furthermore, the January 2017 Intelligence Community report stated, "We assess with high confidence that the GRU used the Guccifer 2.0 persona, DCLeaks.com, and WikiLeaks to release US victim data obtained in cyber operations publicly and in exclusives to media outlets."
+In this document, the authors consider Wikileaks and its founder, Julian Assange, to be Russia-linked operatives.
+The authors base this determination, in part, on the words of Trump's own former CIA Director Mike Pompeo who called WikiLeaks a "non-state hostile intelligence service often abetted by state actors like Russia" and referred to Assange as an individual who poses "very real threats to our country."
+Furthermore, the January 2017 intelligence community report stated, "We assess with high confidence that the GRU used the Guccifer 2.0 persona, DCLeaks.com, and WikiLeaks to release US victim data obtained in cyber operations publicly and in exclusives to media outlets."
 The report also stated that the GRU "relayed material it acquired from the DNC and senior Democratic officials to WikiLeaks," and noted that "the Kremlin's principal international propaganda outlet RT (formerly Russia Today) has actively collaborated with WikiLeaks."